 - Rinse the crabapples with water (make sure they are not going rotten or have any worms) and start running them through your electric juicer.
 The juicer will catch all of the stems and apple seeds.
 You will need to clean the filter of your juicer periodically as it gets plugged up.

-- First, rinse the crabapples with water, cut out any bad spots, and put them into a very large pot.
-You can leave them whole with the stems on.
+- First, rinse the crabapples with water, cut out any bad spots, and put them into a very large pot.ย You can leave them whole with the stems on.

-- Add just enough water to cover the apples, then bring it to a boil over medium-high heat.
-When it comes to a boil, reduce the heat to low and let it simmer for 5-10 minutes, just until the crabapples are soft enough to mash with a potato masher.
-Then turn off the heat and let the crabapples cool slightly.
-Do not overcook.
+- Add just enough water to cover the apples, then bring it to a boil over medium-high heat.ย When it comes to a boil, reduce the heat to low and let it simmer for 5-10 minutes just until the crabapples are soft enough to mash with a potato masher.
+Then, turn off the heat and let the crabapples cool slightly.ย Do not overcook.ย ย

-Once you have the juice , then:
+Once you have the juice:

 Final Steps:

 - Cover the canner with the lid and bring the water to a boil over high heat.
 Once the water boils, continue boiling for 10 minutes.
-When the processing time is complete, turn off the heat.
+When the processing time is complete, turn off the heat.ย

-- Place an old kitchen towel on your counter to place your hot jars on.
-The jars cannot be moved for about 24 hours, so ensure they are in a spot where they won't be disturbed.
-Remove the lid of the canner by tilting the lid away from you so that steam does not burn you.
-Use a jar lifter to lift jars carefully from the canner and place the jars on the towel.
+- Place an old kitchen towel on your counter to place your hot jars on.ย The jars cannot be moved for about 24 hours, so ensure they are in a spot where they won't be disturbed.
+Remove the lid of the canner by tilting the lid away from you so that steam does not burn you.ย Use a jar lifter to lift jars carefully from the canner and place the jars on the towel.

-- Allow the jars to cool for 12 to 24-hours.
-When you hear the "ping" or "pop" you know that your jars are sealing.
-I usually do a little happy dance at this point.
+- Allow the jars to cool for 12 to 24 hours.
+When you hear the "ping" or "pop," you know that your jars are sealing.
+Let the water in the canner cool completely before emptying it.ย

 - After about 12 to 24 hours, check the jars to see if the lids have sealed by pushing on the center of the lid.
 The lid should not pop back.
 If the lid bends up and down, it did not seal.
-Place that jar in the fridge and use it up first.
+Place that jar in the fridge and use it up first.ย ย

 - If possible, try using a mix of different types of crabapples to add extra flavor to the syrup.